isc-projects/kea/doc/sphinx/arm/ctrl-channel.rst

 server's configuration returns the result 0.
 If the server encounters an error condition, it returns 1.
 If the command asks for the IPv6 subnet, but was sent to a DHCPv4 server, it returns 2.
-If the query asks for a subnet-id and there is no subnet with such an id, the result is 3.
+If the query asks for a ``subnet-id`` and there is no subnet with such an ID, the result is 3.

 The ``text`` field typically appears when the result is non-zero and contains a description of the error encountered, but it often also